 Provides opportunity for in-depth study of a chosen area of Theater on a contract basis, under the direction of the supervising instructor.
+Students will complete 54 TBA hours as part of the class.

 THEATER 285 DIRECTED STUDY - (CSU) 1 UNIT